-If you’re serious about the Ivy League application checklist and want to know the easy timeline for the Ivy League application process—yes, I’m talking about those legendary schools like Harvard University, Yale University, and the rest—then you’re exactly where you should be.
+If you’re serious about the Ivy League application checklist and want to know the easy timeline for the Ivy League application process, and yes, I’m talking about those legendary schools like Harvard University, Yale University, and the rest, then you’re exactly where you should be.
 Because the difference between “just submitting” and “standing out” often comes down to timing.
 And timing?
 It’s everything.

 Table of Contents